HardlyDifficult/Tutorials/Chapter3.md

 FixedUpdate runs every x ms of game time.
 Changing the Transform each FixedUpdate can be used to impact the physics, such as collision detection.

 It is possible for FixedUpdate to happen twice between Updates.
 For this use case, we are only interested in freezing the position for the purpose of trigger enter events.
 If we were to change the transform each Update, we would be checking for collisions with some rotation.
-That said, this probably would not be noticable for this use case - just noting that using Update instead FixedUpdate is a tiny bit incorrect.
+That said, this probably would not be noticeable for this use case - just noting that using Update instead FixedUpdate is a tiny bit incorrect.

 <hr></details>